Famed Ukrainian medic describes 'hell' of Russian captivity

 "My heart bleeds when I think about it, when I remember how the city died.
 It died like a person — it was agonizing," she said.
 "It feels like when a person is dying and you can't do anything to help, the same way."

-Hours before Taira was captured, Russian airstrikes hit the Mariupol theater, the city's main bomb shelter.
-Hundreds died.
-That same day, the Neptune pool, another bomb shelter, was also hit.

-Taira gathered a group of 20 people hiding in her hospital's basement, mostly children, into a small yellow bus to take them away from Mariupol.
-The city center was on the verge of falling, and Russian checkpoints blocked all the roads leading out.
+At one point, Taira gathered a group of 20 people hiding in her hospital's basement, mostly children, into a small yellow bus to take them away from Mariupol.
+That's when the Russians saw her.

 "They recognized me.
 They went away, made a call, came back," she said.
 "As far as I can tell, they already had a plan."

-Inside the prison system, detainees were subjected to the same kind of propaganda, she said.
-They heard that Ukraine had fallen, that the Parliament and Cabinet had been dissolved, that the city of Kyiv was under Russian control, that everyone in the government had fled.

-"And many people started to believe it.
-You've seen how this happens under the influence of propaganda?
-People start to despair," Taira said.
-"I didn't believe it, because I know it's foolish to believe the enemy."

-Every day, they were forced to sing the Russian national anthem — twice, three times, sometimes 20 or 30 times if guards didn't like their behavior.
+Inside the prison, they were forced to sing the Russian national anthem every day — twice, three times, sometimes 20 or 30 times if guards didn't like their behavior.
 She hates the anthem even more now, but talks about it with a flash of humor and defiance.

 "I found it a plus because I've always wanted to learn to sing — then suddenly I had the time and a reason to practice," she said.
 "And it turns out that I can sing."